Estimated Calories Burned

 Is my data stored?

-No. All calculations run locally in your browser; numbers disappear when you close or refresh the page.
+No. All calculations run locally in your browser; nothing leaves your device.

 Glossary:

-Energy required to raise one kg of water by 1 °C.
+Energy required to raise 1 kg of water by 1 °C.

 MET